50 Best American-Made Products You Can Buy

 Shop Now

-The Post-It note has been stuck to American office culture for 36 years, and is now one of the few U.S. innovations still made here.
+The Post-It note has been stuck to American office culture for over 40 years, and is now one of the few U.S. innovations still made here.
 Invented by 3M employee Art Fry in 1974, the Post-it Note first hit stores as "Press 'n Peel" in 1977 before receiving its soon-to-be genericized trademark in 1980.
 Though knockoff versions have been produced since 3M's patent expired in the 1990s, Post-It Notes themselves are still made at a plant in Cynthiana, Kentucky.
 As for 3M, the former Minnesota Mining and Manufacturing Co. still calls Minnesota home.

 Oreck XL